 Finding Work in Spain

 Finding a job in Spain is not easy at the moment.
-Unemployment in September 2012 was 4.7 million, and the number of vacancies -
+Unemployment in 2014 is still just under a quarter of the entire workforce.
+While the black economy

 It is still possible to find a job, but we would not recommend moving to Spain in the expectation of finding work, or at least not without a good back-up plan in place.